-The chapter ends with the question of these awe-filled crowd: “who can stand” before God in this day of his wrath?
+The chapter ends with the question of this awe-filled crowd: “Who can stand” before God in this day of his wrath?
 That question is answered in chapter seven when The Lamb’s Army roll is called.
-The seventh seal is opened in 8:1, there was “silence in heaven for about half an hour”, and then the seven trumpets are blown.
+The seventh seal is opened in 8:1 – there was “silence in heaven for about half an hour”, and then the seven trumpets are blown.

 Bringing it home